 Design and delivery however is more complex which is why our guiding principles help us break down problems, remove bloat, and focus in on efficiency.
 They are:

-– Flows, activities, screens that fail to add value for the customer should be removed
+– Removal of flow, activities and screens that fail to add value to the customer

 – Process should be as simple as possible.
 Reduce steps, train, empower